CareyCilyok/NinetyNine/README.md

 and so on.
 In the ninth Rack, when the nine ball must become the top ball, the one ball is placed in the center of the rack.
 In each inning, except for the nineball and the inning ball, all the other balls are racked in random order.### Beginning Play:
-Players begin each inning with the cue ball “in- hand” behind the head string.
-A player is not required to contact the lowest numbered ball first during the break, because the first, or top, ball is not always the lowest ball.
+Players begin each inning with the cue ball “in-hand” behind the head string.
 After the break, no matter what the outcome, the player begins with ball in hand anywhere on the table, and continues until he or she fails to legally pocket a ball, pockets all the balls, or legally pockets the nine ball at any point.
 Balls pocketed on the break and all legally pocketed balls after the break, count as one point each toward the player’s “Ball Count” points (see Scoring).